yulin6/FishGame-Codebase3/Fish/Planning/remote.md

 ## Remote Collaboration Protocol
+For the logical interaction diagram of the remote collaboration protocol, see ../Other/interactiondiagram.jpg.
+Further diagrams providing greater detail of what each interaction consists of can be found in ../Other/interactionmethods.jpg.

 In order to handle communications between the Fish.com game server and a remote client, a new component will be necessary.
 It will be called RemotePlayerComponent, and it will implement the